 We referred him to a medical doctor to rule out a rib fracture, establish whether or not to do an x-ray, and determine the relevance of a liver function test in case of any visceral cause to the right side ribcage.
-The medical diagnosis confirmed Greg was not suffering from a fracture; instead, he had alcoholic fatty liver – a condition IMI’s naturopaths are experienced at helping clients with.
+The medical diagnosis confirmed Greg was not suffering from a fracture; instead, he had a liver issue triggered by drinking alcohol – a condition IMI’s naturopaths are experienced at helping clients with.

 With Greg’s agreement, we referred him to a naturopath who prescribed herbals to improve his liver, while we focussed on his restricted ribs and intercostal muscles, and the back and shoulder muscles involved in the golf swing motion.
 We also recommended lifestyle changes and at-home practices such as alternatives to alcohol consumption, stretches for ribcage, breathing exercises, and stretches for golf.
 Greg saw significant results after one month of combined osteopathy and naturopathy support.